turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 title: "How to Write a Great Research Paper"
 ---

 I recently watched the presentation [How to Write a Great Research Paper](https://www.youtube.com/watch?v=VK51E3gHENc) by Simon Peyton Jones.
-I am already a huge fan of Simon's, both his work and his speaking appearances, and this presentation still managed to exceed my expectations, so much so that I feel the need to write this recapitulation and response.
+In this post, I summarize some of my primary takeaways from this presentation and augment this with some examples from my own research experience.

+For those unfamiliar with Simon Peyton Jones, he is best known as one of the minds behind [Haskell](https://www.haskell.org/), a purely-functional programming language that lends itself to [concise, beautiful implementations](https://wiki.haskell.org/Introduction#Quicksort_in_Haskell).
+Aside from his many contributions to the Glasgow Haskell Compiler, he is also a [prolific researcher](https://scholar.google.fr/citations?user=QsX7G-cAAAAJ&hl=en). so when he speaks on the subject of effective research, we would do best to listen.

 While I endeavor to cover some of Simon's main points in this post, it is impossible to convey the infectious passion and charisma with which he delivers them.
 If you have not done so already, I implore you to watch [the original](https://www.youtube.com/watch?v=VK51E3gHENc) for yourself.

 In addition to summarizing the presentation, I also provide some commentary of my own.
 I hope that this might add perspective - that of a truly-novice researcher - that others might find informative or at the very least amusing.

 For context, I have never written a proper research paper, let alone a great one.
 I am, however, in the process of conducting research (see [here](https://noise.page/) and [here](https://github.com/turingcompl33t/udj-jit) for specifics) in partial fulfillment of the requirements of my current academic program at Carnegie Mellon University.
 While I have been working on various [implementation aspects](https://github.com/cmu-db/noisepage/pull/1510) of this research for the better part of an academic term, I only recently began focusing more of my attention on reading the corpus of related work and writing drafts of my own.
 For this reason, I thought it prudent to begin thinking about how to communicate my research effectively.

 Note that both above and in the remainder of this post I refer to Professor Peyton Jones simply as "Simon."
 This is not to suggest that we are on a familiar, first-name basis, nor is it out of a lack of respect for his credentials and the titles they imply.
 In the first draft of this post I used his more decorous identifier, but I found in revisions that substituting this with his first name makes the post more pleasant to read.
 If you are reading this, Professor, forgive me!